wklken/fetch/docs/getting-started.md

   contentType: application/json
 ```

-If you want to know more about how to use httptest, see [Usage](/httptest/usage/)
+If you want to know more about how to use fetch, see [Usage](/fetch/usage/)